Forensic Statistics and Graphical Models

 Aitken and Taroni, Statistics and the Evaluation of Forensic Evidence (2nd edition).

 Computation and data analysis are important issues.
-I will make use of the graphical models package in R, as well as the specialized GeNiE and Hugin Lite packages (some links can be found below).
+I will make use of the graphical models package gRain in R, as well as the specialized GeNiE and Hugin Lite applications (some links can be found below).
 In fact, it will be important to move back and forth between the possibilities for graphical interaction of the latter specialized applications, and the general statistical computations possibilities of R. Participants may prefer to use Matlab or yet other systems.

 We will often make use of Bayes rule in odds form: posterior odds equals prior odds times likelihood ratio, in the following way.
 Two separate graphical models are constructed which both contain nodes representing the evidence at hand.
 One of the models belongs to the prosection case, the other to the defense case.
 By adding an artificial root node corresponding to the binary variable: "is the prosecution right, or the defence?" we merge the two models into one.
 As a matter of convenience, we assign the just mentioned root node the marginal (prior) probability distribution of equal odds, 50-50.
 We next use the graphical model to compute the conditional distribution of this variable given the actual evidence observed in the case.
 Because of Bayes' rule and because of our artificial choice of a uniform prior, the posterior odds equals the likelihood ratio, and that is the number which we must communicate to the court.